JuliaLang/julia/JuliaSyntax/README.md

   push!(xy, collection)
 ```

+so the `xy` prefix is in the *body* of the innermost for loop.
+Following this,
-and the standard Julia AST is like this:
+the standard Julia AST is like so:

 ```
 (flatten